88""Yb 888888 db 8888b. Yb dP 888888 dP"Yb 888888 888888 .dP"Y8 888888

 would be a pain, but it wasn't bad, definitely easier than pulling

-real challenge was opening up the module without breaking it.
-Took
+The real challenge was opening up the module without breaking it.

-about a half-hour to carefully get it open so I could clean off the
+It took about a half-hour to carefully get it open so I could clean

-dendritic growth with a cotton swab and some alcohol that was
+off the dendritic growth with a cotton swab and some alcohol that

 plugged it back in, tested it before reassembling everything and